Qualis/www-qual-is/_posts/deflect-and-defer.md

 ### Final Thoughts

-Deflect and Defer is an essential leadership tool that helps manage spontaneous requests without causing friction.
+Deflect and Defer is an essential leadership tool that helps manage requests without causing friction.
 By redirecting decisions to the right people and allowing time for proper evaluation, leaders can maintain alignment with strategic goals while fostering a collaborative and well-structured decision-making culture.
 Rather than making rushed choices or engaging in unnecessary conflict, this approach ensures that decisions are made with clarity, purpose, and the right level of oversight.